 Securing a property to let

-When you find your property to let you should begin by putting down a holding deposit in order to state your intention to rent the property and get the property to let off the market, this will comprise of the 1st month’s rent and the administration fee equal to 50% of one months rent + vat.
-We will then begin the administrative process of requesting references from you and a full deposit.
+When you find your property to let you should begin by putting down a holding deposit in order to state your intention to rent the property and get the property to let off the market, this will comprise of a payment equivalent to 1 weeks rent.
+We will then begin the administrative process of requesting references from you and a full bond/damage deposit equivalent to a maximum of 5 weeks rent will be due prior to occupation.
 Current properties to let

 Your prospective new landlord will be keen to make sure that you are a suitable tenant for the property to let and that you have the ability to pay your rent, while also making sure that you have rented a property without any major problems in the past (if this is applicable).
-If instructed we will organise this and at this point we are likely to ask for the administration fee (see above), along with your permission to conduct the relevant searches.
-Be aware that should you fail any of the necessary checks or supply us with false or inaccurate information you will not get your initial fees back.
+If instructed we will organise this along with your permission to conduct the relevant searches.
+Be aware that should you fail any of the necessary checks or supply us with false or inaccurate information you will not get your initial holding deposit back.

 If you agree, some, or all, of the following documents may be requested: